Esophageal Cancer Treatment in Tampa Bay

 The two most common types of esophageal cancer are:

 - Adenocarcinoma.
 Usually begins in the glandular tissue in the lower part of the esophagus.
+Some conditions, such as Barrett’s esophagus, in which acid reflux goes on for a long time, can damage the inner lining of the esophagus and may lead to adenocarcinoma.

 Symptoms of Esophageal Cancer